Nintendo 3DS Architecture

 Meanwhile, a potential candidate just finished unveiling their new invention at SIGGRAPH 2006 [23].
 For some time, Digital Media Professionals Inc. (also known as ‘DMP’) have been building affordable GPUs for the embedded market and, while their chips are nothing out of the ordinary, they guarantee decent OpenGL ES support.
 Furthermore, their licensing framework offers synthesisable GPUs.

-This seemed enough for Nintendo, who happily negotiated a license for DMP’s latest core, the PICA200 and subsequently bundled it on CTR CPU (the Nintendo 3DS’ SoC).
+This seemed enough for Nintendo, who happily negotiated a license for DMP’s latest core, the PICA200 and subsequently bundled it inside CPU CTR (the Nintendo 3DS’ SoC).
 The GPU runs at 268 MHz.

 Architecture of the PICA200